Reduced operator inference for nonlinear partial differential equations: Numerical examples

-The governing PDEs for the CVRC test problem are the three-dimensional compressible Navier-Stokes equations in conservative form with a flamelet/progress variable chemical model~\cite{ihme2008prediction,pierce2001progress}.
+We now demonstrate the Operator Inference approach {on a large-scale problem by} learning a reduced model for a three-dimensional simulation of the Continuously Variable Resonance Combustor (CVRC), an experiment at Purdue University that has been extensively studied experimentally and computationally. {In particular, several recent works consider learning surrogate models for quasi-one dimensional~\cite{wang2019non,qian2019transform} and two-dimensional~\cite{swischuk2020learning,mcquarrie2021data} versions of its governing equations.} The governing PDEs for the CVRC test problem { that we consider} are the three-dimensional compressible Navier-Stokes equations in conservative form with a flamelet/progress variable chemical model~\cite{ihme2008prediction,pierce2001progress}.
 In this chemical model, the chemistry is parametrized by two variables, the mixture mean, denoted $Z_m$, and the reaction progress variable, denoted $C$.
 Thus, there are $d = 7$ nonlinear state variables:

 where $\rho$ is the density, $u_1$, $u_2$, and $u_3$ are the velocities in the three spatial directions, and $e$ is the specific energy.
 Together, the variables $Z_m$ and $C$ specify a \emph{flamelet manifold} for the chemical species concentrations and reaction source term based on looking up values from a pre-computed table.
 The governing PDE is given by